The effect of stellar encounters on the dark matter annihilation signal from prompt cusps: Introduction

 The nature of dark matter is still unknown.
 One of the most popular candidates for dark matter searches is a weakly interacting massive particle (WIMP) which could be produced thermally in the early universe.
 If dark matter is a WIMP, it may have a significant self-interaction cross section that allows dark matter to self-annihilate in regions where the dark matter density is sufficiently high \citep{Roszkowski_2018, arcadi_2018}.

 Detection of the secondary products of such self-annihilation -- also known as indirect dark matter detection -- is one of the most promising ways of learning more about the nature of dark matter.
 Excitingly, the Fermi large area telescope (Fermi LAT) has detected a galactic centre excess (GCE) in gamma ray radiation in the spectral range of $1-\SI{10}{\giga \electronvolt}$ \citep{hooper_2011}.
 Although there has been a long-ongoing debate about the precise properties of the signal \citep[see][chapter 6, for a review]{slayter_2021}, it seems so far that the morphology and the spectrum of the signal could be consistent with a dark matter self-annihilation signal from the central regions of the Milky Way's dark matter halo \citep[e.g.][]{di_mauro_2021}.
 Additionally, recent high-resolution hydrodynamical simulations show that the Milky Way likely exhibits a halo with the right spatial structure to explain the GCE \citep{grand_white_2022}.
 However, there are also other astrophysical processes that might explain the GCE so that it cannot yet be clearly attributed to dark matter.
+A few recent studies have suggested that the shape of the GCE may be better explained by templates that trace the stellar mass distribution of the Galactic bulge rather than a spherical dark matter halo \citep{Bartels_2018, Macias_2018, Macias_2019, abazajian_2020}.
+However, a consensus conclusion about the morphology of the GCE remains elusive; for example, a study by \citet{di_mauro_2021} assuming different background models finds consistency with radiation from a close to spherically symmetric dark matter halo.

 Recently, \citet{delos_2022_cusps} have highlighted a different aspect of the interpretation of possible indirect detection signals from the haloes of the Milky Way and of other galaxies.
 Recent advances in the modelling of the formation of the smallest nonlinear objects in a WIMP cosmology have led to a clearer understanding of their origin, structure and late-time abundance, leading to a re-evaluation of the expected dark matter self-annihilation signal at late times.